 However, this isn’t the rule.
 On the other hand, in an assisted living community, the level of on-site medical care is higher.
 This program will include individuals who have first aid training and can help with emergencies.
 In an assisted living community, this type of oversight isn’t as common as in a medical hospital or nursing home.
 Still, it’s more effective than in an independent living community.

 One of the most important factors that families consider when it comes to long-term care is the availability of skilled and advanced care.
 Memory care assisted living communities can provide this type of care.
 It’s also important to choose one capable of handling the needs of those with Alzheimer’s and dementia.

 Living space is another key area of difference.
 In the typical independent living community, there is more provided space and more opportunities to live independently, going about the day as they would like to.
 These communities are ideal for their on-site social opportunities.

-Still, they can also help by alleviating many of the day-to-day tasks necessary to maintain a house such as a laundry and caring for the grounds.
+Still, they can also help by alleviating many day-to-day tasks necessary to maintain a house, such as a laundry and caring for the grounds.
 Assisted living communities may not offer as much space.
 Rather, they are likely close to others (sometimes in shared rooms).
-This type of living arrangement allows for more on-hand help for the senior who needs it.
+This living arrangement allows for more on-hand help for the senior who needs it.